London 2 day Itinerary – London in 2 days

 We went inside St Paul’s Cathedral and took a look around.
 Its an absolutely massive cathedral and of course Princess Diana was wed there.

-I do not know East London well at all.
+I do not know East London well at all but you can check out these places to visit in Shoreditch.
 We found a supermarket along the way and picked up some sandwiches and drinks and ate them along the Thames.

 Walk to Tower of London